-Once the trial period is complete, each Home must have a minimum of 66% agreement of the full-time and part-time employees who vote on the issue to continue with the new schedule on a permanent basis.
+Once the trial period is complete, each Home must have a minimum of 663/3% agreement of the full-time and part-time employees who vote on the issue to continue with the new schedule on a permanent basis.

-- 15.14 (a) There will be an interval of not less than fifteen and one-half (151⁄2) hours off between scheduled shifts unless the employee specifically requests otherwise, provided that this would not apply to extended tours or daylight savings changeover. - (b) Full-time employees will not be scheduled to rotate over more than two different shifts during a week. - (c) At least forty-eight (48) hours' time shall be scheduled off following night duty.
-A shorter period of time between changes of shift may be agreed upon by mutual consent. - 15.15 The Employer agrees not to change the shift of duty for presently employed Nurses working on permanent shifts except by mutual agreement. - 15.16 Requests for specific days off shall be submitted in writing to the Director of Resident Care two (2) weeks prior to the posting of the schedule.
-Approval for such requests will be at the discretion of the Director of Resident Care and will not be unreasonably denied. - 15.17 (a) The day shift shall be the first shift of the day. - (b) The standard day for all employees covered by this Agreement shall be defined as a twenty-four (24) hour period beginning at:
+- 15.14 (a) There will be an interval of not less than fifteen and one-half (151⁄2) hours off between regularly scheduled shifts unless the employee specifically requests otherwise, provided that this would not apply to extended tours or daylight savings changeover. - (b) Full-time employees who are not working permanent shift, will not be scheduled to rotate over more than two different shifts during a week. - (c) Full time employees will be scheduled at least forty-eight (48) hours off following scheduled night shifts before being scheduled for a day or evening shift unless mutually agreed otherwise. - 15.15 Current employees as of July 1, 2013 who are assigned to a permanent shift shall continue to work in that capacity unless mutually agreed. - 15.16 Requests for specific days off shall be submitted in writing to the Director of Resident Care two (2) weeks prior to the posting of the schedule.
+Approval for such requests will be at the discretion of the Director of Resident Care and will not be unreasonably denied.
+The employee will receive a response no later than seven (7) calendar days after the request was submitted.